Warnings

 Even if there is an increased risk, the significant benefits of practicing Devotional Sex may make the risk one worth taking.

-Most people accept many risks as an unavoidable part of life.
-For example using the roads has the risk of serious injury or death.
+risks as an unavoidable part of life.
+For example using the roads has

-Many also live a lifestyle that doesn't fully comply with all the health recommendations.
-Some people smoke, many drink more alcohol than the experts say is safe, and many eat what they know is an unhealthy diet.
+the experts say is safe, and many eat what they know is an unhealthy

 And many people chose sporting activities which they know have some risk.

-Devotional Sex has significant benefits to both your sex life and to your relationship, and it's also lots of fun.
-For those who enjoy it it can make life worth living much more than most other activities which have some risk.
+and it's also lots of fun.
+For those who enjoy it it can make life

-Thus for me it is a sensible and rational decision to practice Devotional Sex even though I accept that there may be a small risk involved.
+Devotional Sex even though I accept that there may be a small risk

-To evaluate the risk/benefits you need to not only learn about the risk but also know about, and even better have experienced, the benefits.
-So I hope that the risks have not scared you off from trying Devotional Sex.
+To evaluate the risk/benefits you need to not only learn about the risk

 But how you weigh up the risks vs benefits is a personal decision and of course you should do what feels right for you.